Roshendz/audio_transcriber/README.md

 2. The application will transcribe the audio file to text.
 3. The transcribed text will be displayed in the text box.
 4. Click the 'Save to Text File' button to save the transcribed text to a text file.
+5. **New in version 1.1.0**: Use the integrated media player to listen to the audio file.
+You can play, pause, and seek the audio file using the player controls.

 ## Built With